heremaps/here-tracking-js/README.md

 Copyright (C) 2017-2019 HERE Europe B.V.
 MIT license, see the [LICENSE](LICENSE) file in the root of this project for license details.

-See the [LICENSE](LICENSE) file in the root of this project for license details.